-Lee is an assistant professor of epidemiology and biostatistics in the School of Public Health and a fellow at the A.J.
+Lee is an associate professor in the Dornsife School of Public Health and a fellow in the A.J.
 Drexel Autism Institute.

 In a massive study of more than one million children, researchers found that parental depression at home coincides with lower grades in class, which can have lasting repercussions as children mature.

 The Drexel-led team found that children whose mothers had been diagnosed with depression are likely to achieve grades that are 4.5 percentage points lower than peers whose mothers had not been diagnosed with depression.
 For children whose fathers were diagnosed with depression, the difference is 4 percentage points lower.

 “Anything that creates an uneven playing field for children in terms of their education can potentially have strong implications for health inequities down the road.”